 If you want to mix in with the locals, head on over to the Fish Market and soak up the atmosphere at one of the bars or restaurants.
 Especially in summer, this is the place to be for some good ice-cream and a cocktail or beer.
 Also take a look at the Haverwerf, where initially oats (of which Mechelen had the exclusive staple rights) were unloaded and traded here.
 Don’t forget the three beautiful houses near the bridge that originate from the 16th and 17th century.

 Walk along the river Dijle to the Botanical Garden

-To see a different part of Mechelen you can walk over the floating part of the Dyle Path which runs between the Haverwerf and the Botanical Garden.
-This is the perfect ending for your day in Mechelen.
+To see a different part of Mechelen, you can walk over the floating part of the Dyle Path which runs between the Haverwerf and the Botanical Garden.
+This is the perfect ending for your one day in Mechelen.